Dorina Vaccaroni

-Dorina Vaccaroni (born 24 September 1963 in Mestre) is an Italian former fencer, competing in the foil.
+Dorina Vaccaroni (born 24 September 1963 in Venice) is an Italian former fencer, competing in the foil.

 Biography

 She received a gold medal in the foil team at the 1992 Summer Olympics in Barcelona and silver at the 1988 Summer Olympics in Seoul.
 At the 1984 Summer Olympics in Los Angeles she received a bronze medal in individual foil.
-After her competitive fencing career she became a cyclist, participating in master competitions.
-Vaccaroni is a vegan.
+She also competed in the individual foil event at the Mediterranean Games in 1979 where she won a bronze medal and in 1983 where she won a gold medal.
+After her competitive fencing career she became a cyclist, participating in master competitions, most recently winning the 60-69 year old division of 2023 RAAM (Race across America).
+Vaccaroni is vegan and Buddhist.